malteranalytics/malteranalytics.github.io/_posts/2020-06-23-mlb-playoff-predictions.md

 Last year on MLB Opening Day, I posted [playoff probability predictions](https://malteranalytics.github.io/mlb-playoff-predictions/){:target="_blank"} and the method I used to obtain those predictions.
-This year, I've used the same method, but adjusting the standard deviations for a 60-game season, to out the 2020 playoff probabilities.
+This year, I've used the same method, but I adjusted the standard deviations for a 60-game season, to get the 2020 playoff probabilities.
 In the charts below, I've also included what each team's chances would have been if there was a full season.
 The glaring takeaway is that a 60-game season is very beneficial to underdogs.
 In the American League, the Red Sox, Athletics, and Angels probabilities have been tripled, doubled, and tripled respectively.
 In the National League, we see similar improvements for the Phillies, Padres, and Diamondbacks.
-Contrary, teams that would have incredibly high playoff chances in a full season such as the Yankees, Astros, and Dodgers, now are no better than a coin flip.
+On the contrary, teams that would have incredibly high playoff chances in a full season such as the Yankees, Astros, and Dodgers, now are no better than a coin flip.